 After 3 tardies, without proper notification to the instructor, a session will be scheduled.
 Excessive tardiness will affect the course grade and progression to the next course and may be grounds for dismissal from the program.
-Documentation of the scheduled student-instructor or Coordinator session to discuss the problem will be placed in the student's file.
+Documentation of the scheduled student-instructor or student-Director session to discuss the problem will be will be placed in the student's file.